SAlexisvf/Languages-and-Translators/readme.md

 }

 function sort_mat(){
+    # this function sorts a vector in ascending order
     for (i = 0; i < dimention; i++){
         for (j = i + 1; j < dimention; j++){
             if (mat[i] > mat[j]){